Welcome to Red Wolf WoodsThe red wolf had nearly vanished from the wild in the 1970s.

 - Uncover the story of red wolves and their struggle for survival.

-- Find out what you can do to help red wolves.
+- Find out how you can help red wolves.

 History & Conservation

-Point Defiance Zoo & Aquarium is one of more than 30 approved facilities working together as part of the Red Wolf SSP to ensure red wolf survival.
+Point Defiance Zoo & Aquarium is one of more than 40 approved facilities working together as part of the Red Wolf Species Survival Plan to ensure red wolf survival.

-Since the creation of the breeding program, the population of red wolves has increased dramatically, with their numbers now 155 in the SSP and over 100 wolves in the wild.
+Since the creation of the breeding program, the population of red wolves has increased dramatically, with their numbers now around 200 in the SSP.